+Step 1: In Fiscal Years 2020 and 2021, allocate \$35 million for Safety Projects.
+Distribute \$32 million in fiscal year 2020 based on three-year average crash rate.
+Distribute \$32 million in fiscal year 2021 based on a three-year average of the number of fatalities and serious injuries on the state highway system.
+Allocate \$3 million for statewide safety initiatives.

+Beginning in Fiscal Year 2022 and every year thereafter, allocate \$29 million for Safety Projects.
+Distribute \$27 million based on a three-year average of the number of fatalities and serious injuries on the state highway system.
+Allocate \$2 million for statewide safety initiatives.

+Step 2: Allocate \$435 million to Taking Care of the System, for Fiscal Years 2020 and 2021, divided as follows:

+\$125 million for Interstates/Major Bridges.

+\$310 million for remaining Taking Care of System

+Distribution based on a formula that averages:

+- Percent of total Vehicles Miles Traveled (VMT) on the National Highway System and remaining arterials. - Percent of square feet of state bridge deck on the total state system. - Percent of total lane miles of National Highway System and remaining arterials.

+Beginning in fiscal year 2022 and every year thereafter, establish an Asset Management funding category.
+The category allocation amount is based on needs identified in MoDOT's Asset

+Management Plan and will be reviewed and updated, if necessary, annually.
+These amounts will include inflation consistent with MoDOT's Asset Management Plan.
+The allocation is distributed as follows:

-- Step 1: Deduct \$35 million for Safety Projects.
-Distribute \$32 million based on three-year average accident rate.
-Allocate \$3 million for statewide safety initiatives. - Step 2: Allocate \$435 million to Taking Care of the System, divided as follows: \$125 million for Interstates/Major Bridges. - \$310 million for remaining Taking Care of System - Distribution based on a formula that averages: - Percent of total Vehicles Miles Traveled (VMT) on the National Highway System and remaining arterials. - Percent of square feet of state bridge deck on the total state system. - Percent of total lane miles of National Highway System and remaining arterials. - Step 3: Allocate remaining funds to Flexible Funds that can be used for either taking care of the system or major project type of work.
+- Major Bridges (bridges 1000 feet or greater in length) - Asset Management Remaining asset management total distributed based on formulas that average: - o Percent of total Vehicles Miles Traveled (VMT) on the National Highway System and remaining arterials. - o Percent of square feet of typical state bridge deck (bridges less than 1000 feet in length) on the total state system. - o Percent of total lane miles of National Highway System and remaining arterials.

+Step 3: In Fiscal Years 2020 and 2021, allocate remaining funds to Flexible Funds that can be used for safety, taking care of the system or major project type of work.